mastercoin-MSC/QA/MastercoinDistributedExchangeTestPlan.md

 # Transaction-specific Tests

-We’ll have a baseline test procedure for each transaction type.
-We expect these test procedures to be customized for the particular application under test.
+Baseline test requirements for each transaction type will be collected in [TestRequirements](https://github.com/marv-engine/QA/tree/master/TestRequirements).
+These test requirements serve as guidelines for implementing specific test procedures for each application under test.